 Reality: 49 per cent of all independent school attendees are girls.

 And while you can certainly play rugby at independent schools if you want to, it is by no means mandatory or the only extra-curricular activity available.
 There are a myriad of sports and activities on offer, from handball to mountain-biking, golf to skiing and some that you’d struggle to find elsewhere.

 Parents are often surprised to learn many independent schools have very strong football teams.

 Past-times are not limited to sports, either.
 Many creative activities are available, from orchestras, drama clubs, musical theatre, to all manner of societies.

 Myth: They’re elitist and lack diversity

-Reality: You may well end up with a more diverse culture mix at an independent school than a state school: a third of the pupils at independent boarding schools in Scotland are overseas students, hailing from Spain, Germany, Russia, China, among others.
+Reality: You may well end up with a more diverse culture mix at an independent school: a third of the pupils at independent boarding schools in Scotland are overseas students, hailing from Spain, Germany, Russia, China, among others.
 There are students and teachers of all ethnic and religious backgrounds.
 This makes for a vibrant, modern community that reflects the real world and encourages tolerance and understanding of differing cultures.